jttyeung/smile-more-donate-more/README.md

 Smile More, Donate More :)
 ======

-**Smile More, Donate More :)** is a lightweight Chrome extension built in JavaScript, HTML, and CSS.
-While browsing on Chrome, the extension captures any Amazon.com URL requests browsed to by the user and sends the browser to AmazonSmile (https://smile.amazon.com) instead.
+**Smile More, Donate More :)** is a lightweight browser extension built in JavaScript, HTML, and CSS.
+The extension captures any Amazon.com URL requests browsed to by the user and instead sends the browser to the AmazonSmile (https://smile.amazon.com) mirror page.
 AmazonSmile is Amazon's charity program for non-profit organizations.
 For every purchase through AmazonSmile, Amazon donates 0.5% of the price of eligible items to the user's charity organization of choice.
 Learn more about the [creation of this project here][project].

+## Compatibility

+This app is currently compatible with the following browsers:
+- Chrome
+- Firefox

 ## How to Use **Smile More, Donate More :)**

-The app is available and [free for download through Chrome's Web Store][download].
-Simply add the extension to Chrome, and it'll take care of all redirects in any future browsing.
+Simply add the extension to your browser of choice using one of the below download links, and it'll take care of all redirects for any future browsing.

+[Free for download through Chrome's Web Store][chrome-download].
+[Free for download through Mozilla's Add-Ons Page][mozilla-download].

 Here's a screencast of what it looks like in action on the Chrome browser:

 ![Smile More, Donate More :) Screencast](smilemore-screencast.gif)

-## Version 1.0.2
+## Current Version

 This version contains the following features:
 - Amazon.com HTTP redirects to smile.amazon.com